 KER-Flex®Oral joint supplement.
 KER-Flex contains a synergistic blend of glucosamine HCl and chondroitin sulfate to provide broad-spectrum support of joint health in a palatable powder.
 Choose KER-Flex when support of healthy joint cartilage for performance longevity is the primary goal.

 Nano-E®Nanodispersed, liquid natural-source vitamin E supplement.
 Nano-E provides a highly bioavailable natural (d-α-tocopherol), water soluble source of vitamin E to horses through a unique delivery system.
+Recommended for horses that spend a significant portion of their time in stalls or otherwise confined, performance horses, horses whose forage intake is largely from hay rather than pasture, those with neurological problems, undergoing stressful events and convalescent horses.

 RiteTrac™Total digestive tract support.
 A proprietary blend of ingredients designed to support total digestive tract health.
 Targeted at both the foregut and hindgut of the horse, RiteTrac works in two distinct ways.
 First, with its combination of fast-acting antacids and coating agents, RiteTrac quickly neutralizes excessive gastric acid, protecting the stomach lining and restoring the normal gastric environment.
 Second, RiteTrac contains EquiShure, a time-released hindgut buffer designed to act on the cecum and colon by minimizing the effects of subclinical hindgut acidosis.